Learn why CLP is the Premier Alternative Investment Option for Investors

 CLP SECURED LOAN FUND, LLC

 If you asked most investors to identify their investment goals, it would probably all come down to two objectives: a high rate of return, obtained with low risk to their principal.
-While the stock market can be volatile, investors in the CLP Secured Loan Fund, LLC will find their monies diversified.
-Trust deeds are not directly correlated to the stock market and can reduce overall portfolio volatility while providing consistent returns.
+As the stock market continues to take investors on a roller coaster ride, many are seeking to diversify their portfolios to insulate from stock market volatility.
+Investors in the CLP Secured Loan Fund, LLC are part of an investment vehicle that is not directly correlated to the stock market.

 Our investment objective is to preserve the principal of investment capital contributions and generate attractive risk-adjusted returns by making privately negotiated, high yielding, mortgage investments.
 We especially seek those investments that we believe are priced favorably in relation to their relative risk.